Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-We don’t have figures illustrating this phenomenon (I can get it, knowing I’m talking about here), but I can tell one thing : travelers’ diarrhea, also called the runs, hits almost every long term traveler, but also people just going on holidays for two or three weeks, usually in developing countries.
-Some countries have the reputation to be risky .
+We don’t have figures illustrating this phenomenon (I can get it, knowing what I’m talking about), but I can tell one thing : travelers’ diarrhea, also called the runs, hits almost every long term traveler, but also people just going on holidays for two or three weeks, usually in developing countries.
+Some countries have the reputation to be risky.
 Of course we think about India, but we talk a lot less about other destinations where falling sick is also very common : Egypt, Ethiopia, Mexico, Uzbekistan, Tajikistan, China, Vietnam but also Georgia.
 In those countries, travelers’ diarrhea is impressively effective.
 Africa, South America, Middle East and Southeast Asia are areas where you really have to pay attention.

 We all know the symptoms : abdominal cramps, nausea and sometimes vomiting, the need to go to the toilets 3 to 10 times a day, and of course, stools are completely liquid.
 It usually lasts for a few days, but you feel weak and it feels like you hit rock bottom.
 Sometimes travelers’ diarrhea attacks you because you changed your eating behavior, and our organism tries to adapt the best it can.
 But often, it’s possible to avoid it just by taking some simple precautions.
-Let’s see together preventive measures to take, to avoid travelers’ diarrhea.
+Let’s see together preventive measures to take, to prevent travelers’ diarrhea.

 Wash your hands regularly

 It seems quite simple, however a LOT of people don’t do it.
-Washing your hands regularly is primordial if you don’t want to get traveler’s diarrhea, and all kinds of infections, germs, bacteria… Do no forget to wash your hands before, but also after eating (a few people do it after eating, but a lot of people don’t even wash their hands before!).
+Washing your hands regularly is primordial if you don’t want to get traveler’s diarrhea, and all kinds of infections, germs, bacteria… Do not forget to wash your hands before, but also after eating (a few people do it after eating, but a lot of people don’t even wash their hands before!).
 If you’re in a restaurant, the best thing to do is to wash your hands after handling the menu, and after ordering (the menu is a haven for germs).
 If it’s not possible to wash your hands where you are (it happens in remote areas), use a hand sanitizer.
 But nothing replaces soap and water.
-Oh and of course, wash your hands after going to the toilet (once again, a lot of people “forget” to do it…).
+Oh and of course, wash your hands after going to the toilets (once again, a lot of people “forget” to do it…).

 Drink bottled water